travis-ci/docs-travis-ci-com/user/docker.md

 * a Sinatra application
 * the Sinatra application test suite

-After specifying in the `.travis.yml` that the worker is using ruby and the Docker service, the `before_install` build step pulls a Docker image from [carlad/sinatra](https://registry.hub.docker.com/u/carlad/sinatra/) then runs
+After specifying in the `.travis.yml` that the worker is using the legacy environment (with `sudo: required`) and is using ruby and the Docker service, the `before_install` build step pulls a Docker image from [carlad/sinatra](https://registry.hub.docker.com/u/carlad/sinatra/) then runs

 ```